Rapptz/gum/docs/api/input/joystick.rst

         Checks if a button is currently pressed.
 The button index should be less than the value returned by :func:`joystick::buttons`.
-    .. function:: std::string name() const noexcept
+    .. function:: std::string name() const

         Returns the name of the joystick.
-If the name cannot be found, returns an empty string.
+If the name cannot be found, returns the string ``"Unknown"``.
     .. function:: int axes() const

         Returns the number of axes available by the joystick.
 If an error occurs, the error handler is called.